kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 ## Pressure vs depth at constant density

-The pressure in a fluid increases with depth simply because more fluid sits above the deeper layers.
-In order for the deeper layers of fluid to support  the increasing weight above it the pressure must increase accordingly.
+The pressure in a fluid increases with depth simply because more fluid sits above the deeper layers of fluid.
+In order for the deeper layers of fluid to support the increasing weight resting above it, the pressure of the fluid must increase accordingly.
 For a static, homogenous, incompressible fluid the relationship between pressure and depth is

 $$
 \Delta p = -\gamma \Delta z
 $$

 where $\Delta p$ is the change in pressure that occurs across an elevation change of $\Delta z$.  $\gamma$ is the specific weight of the fluid.
 The minus sign indicates that a decrease in elevation causes an increase in pressure.
 In practice I just calculate the magnitude of the change in pressure (ignore the minus sign) and afterwards determine whether the pressure decreased (increase in elevation) or the pressure increased (decrease in elevation).
-Just remember that additional fluid above you results in a larger pressure.
+Just remember that as you increase the amount of fluid above you, the fluid pressure will also increase.

 <div class="example">